sunlightpolicy/opendatapoliciesstatic/_documents/jackson-mi-2014-04-27.md

 ## Sec.
 2-453. - Licensing for public use.

-The open data shall be subject to a Creative Commons 0 Waiver (CC0).
+<span class="g-license-free">The open data shall be subject to a Creative Commons 0 Waiver (CC0).
 The purpose of this waiver is to ensure that users understand their rights and are thereby encouraged to use this community asset in novel and valuable ways.
-These include the constellation of abilities to retrieve, download, index, sort, search, and reuse data for novel purposes.
+These include the constellation of abilities to retrieve, download, index, sort, search, and reuse data for novel purposes.</span>

 (Ord.
 No. 2014-14, § 1, 5-27-14)

 ## Sec.
 2-454. - Data curation and public input.

-(a)     Each dataset on the city's web portal shall have accompanying metadata to inform potential users of the dataset itself.
-Good metadata discipline ensures that the data assets are most useable, searchable, and accessible for the public and the government alike.
+(a)     <span class="g-metadata">Each dataset on the city's web portal shall have accompanying metadata to inform potential users of the dataset itself.
+Good metadata discipline ensures that the data assets are most useable, searchable, and accessible for the public and the government alike.</span>

-(b)     The web portal shall have an option (e.g. a button leading to online form) for collecting public interests in new datasets online.
-The public may also contact their city council members to give feedback and make requests for future releases of open data.
+(b)     <span class="g-public-participation">The web portal shall have an option (e.g. a button leading to online form) for collecting public interests in new datasets online.
+The public may also contact their city council members to give feedback and make requests for future releases of open data.</span>

-(c)     To facilitate transparency, understanding, and dialogue between the city and the public, the city manager may conduct a data census each year to evaluate the data its departments maintain and publish pursuant to section 2-448.
-The city manager shall make the results of any data census publicly available.
+(<span class="g-public-participation">c)     To facilitate transparency, understanding, and dialogue between the city and the public, the city manager may conduct a data census each year to evaluate the data its departments maintain and publish pursuant to section 2-448.
+The city manager shall make the results of any data census publicly available.</span>

 (Ord.
 No. 2014-14, § 1, 5-27-14)

-## Sec.
-2-455. - Open data operability with Freedom of Information Act requests.
+## <span class="g-build-on-precedent">Sec.
+2-455. - Open data operability with Freedom of Information Act requests.</span>

-(a)     The office of the city attorney shall provide for a form that standardizes FOIA Requests information and provide for a process by which data can be aggregated to aid in the identification of data sets that can be made available for public use.
+(<span class="g-build-on-precedent">a)     The office of the city attorney shall provide for a form that standardizes FOIA Requests information and provide for a process by which data can be aggregated to aid in the identification of data sets that can be made available for public use.</span>

-(b)     If the personnel servicing the FOIA request identifies that the data may have significant interest beyond the individual making the request, the city may choose to publish that data subsequently.
-Any publication online shall be done after the request has been fulfilled and not be charged to the individual's FOIA bill.
+(b)     <span class="g-build-on-precedent">If the personnel servicing the FOIA request identifies that the data may have significant interest beyond the individual making the request, the city may choose to publish that data subsequently.
+Any publication online shall be done after the request has been fulfilled and not be charged to the individual's FOIA bill.</span>

 (Ord.
 No. 2014-14, § 1, 5-27-14)